BetterBusinessBrian/Begin-Your-Adventure/README.md

 ![LOGO](https://user-images.githubusercontent.com/68473729/96349414-78e28680-107d-11eb-9b82-ef17715b042a.png)
+User Story
+As a person planning a visit to a national park, I want to be able to quickly locate park information so that I can plan a trip.
+End user goal: quickly find park information End business goal: Increase visitation to National Parks  Measurement of success: User is able to find detailed information of parks in less than three mouse clicks.

 "Begin Your Adventure" allows a user to find national parks in the state of their choice.
 The opening page has a text input area for the state name.
 Once a state is input, the user is redirected to a page showing cards of all of the national parks in their chosen state.
 The user then chooses a card and will be redirected to a detail of that park, its amenities, fees and other important information as well as the current weather information.